 Where is Singapore?
 People ask me this question all the time when I tell them I am from Singapore.
-Many people think we are part of China.
-But, we are not.
+Is it in China?
+NO!
+It isn’t.

 Where is Singapore located?

 Geographically, Singapore is situated at the southern tip of the Malay Peninsula.
 It is 137 kilometres (85 miles) north of the equator.

 The tiny island state is sometimes mistaken as being a part of Malaysia.
 Well, we used to be part of the British Empire and did try the Malayan Federation out.
 It didn’t work out.

 On the world map, you will find Singapore as a teeny weeny dot at the southern tip of the Malay Peninsula.
 That’s Singapore.
 A statesman of a neighbouring state gave us a nickname, “little red dot”.

 There are more unflattering names given to our island by others.
 A communist state.
 An authoritarian regime that bans chewing gum.
 A ‘fine” city with monetary fines meted out generously for petty offences.